 Types of Senior Living Rate Increases

-While rates are steadily rising across the country, there are two distinct types of increases for seniors who are already residing in long-term care facilities:
+While rates are steadily rising across the country, there are two distinct types of increases for older adults who are already residing in long-term care facilities:

 How to Avoid Surprise Rate Increases

 Before signing a senior housing contract, make sure you understand how the facility bills for all services and which of these involve additional costs.
-All current rates and policies for assessing rate increases must be stated in the admission agreement as well.
+All current rates and policies for assessing rate increases must be stated in this admission agreement.

 It also helps to get a sense of how often and how much the community has raised rates in the past.
 It’s best to do your homework before moving in to avoid unpleasant surprises.
 While it’s impossible to guarantee what rates will look like in a few years, asking about a facility’s historic pricing information will help you better anticipate future changes.